-These roadmaps are popular with development teams because they enable easily collaborate, track progress, and visualize product strategy.
+These roadmaps are popular with development teams because they enable easy collaboration, track progress, and visualize product strategy.

-Yet these benefits don't just apply to software.
+Yet these benefits don't just apply to the software.

 Before you build a roadmap, it’s therefore really important to be clear on who will be using it and what the focus should be.